piku235/JungiThemeBundle/Resources/doc/xml-theme-mapping.md

 Quick example
 -------------

-Here is a simple document which defines the single theme with basic elements:
+Here is the simple document which defines the single theme with basic elements:

 ```xml
 <!-- FooBundle/Resources/config/theme.xml -->